-Access is granted to information technology (IT) resources in order to facilitate academic and administrative job activities.
-Those using IT resources agree to abide by all relevant college policies and procedures, including those related to harassment, plagiarism, commercial use, security, unethical conduct and laws prohibiting theft, copyright and licensing infringement, unlawful intrusion and data privacy.
+Those using IT resources agree to abide by federal and state laws, and college policies and procedures, including those related to harassment, plagiarism, commercial use, security, unethical conduct, theft, copyright and licensing infringement, unlawful intrusions, data privacy, and accessing pornography.

 Users are responsible for: